Group of five smiling students

 Why are chalk writings erased or not erased?

 We have a culture on our campus that has allowed chalk writing over the years, most especially with general artistic expressions, supporting students during exams, and advertising events.
 Therefore, while not explicitly mentioned in our Time, Place, and Manner policy, it is an allowed medium by precedence.
-We allow chalk writing on one major walkway on campus, the large walkway throughout our Cesar Chavez Plaza that leads to the DRC (5000 buildings).
-Chalk outside of those locations – and any chalk on walls, stones, alcoves, benches, stairs or any structures and places outside the main thoroughfares – is removed and also classified as vandalism.
+We allow chalk writing at the Cesar Chavez Plaza.
+Chalk outside that location – and any chalk on walls, stones, alcoves, benches, stairs or any structures and places outside the Plaza – is removed and also classified as vandalism.
 This is because chalk on some building materials is very difficult to remove.
-Per our Time, Place, and Manner policy, chalk art may be removed after the normal business hours of the day; Facilities routinely cleans up our campus in this respect, whether the expression is in chalk, on flyers, or on signs/banners left behind.
+Per our Time, Place, and Manner policy, chalk art may be removed after the normal business hours of the day; Facilities routinely clean up our campus in this respect, whether the expression is in chalk, on flyers, or on signs/banners left behind.
 Also, as a respectful community that learns from and supports each other, we remove any chalk writing that specifically addresses individuals.

 What resources are available to me if I feel uncomfortable, unsafe, and/or unwelcome?